tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/欠费说明_intl.md

 You can set arrears alarm using **Account Balance Alarm** function in the **Billing Center**.
 For more information, see [Billing overview](https://intl.cloud.tencent.com/document/product/555).

 >!
-> 1. When your account is in arrears and COS is out of service, **you will continue to be charged for the storage capacity occupied** till the data is destroyed.
+> 1.After your account falls into arrears and COS is suspended, **you will continue to be billed for occupied storage** untill your data is destroyed.
 > 2. The data cannot be recovered once destroyed.
 > 3. After you topped up your account and the balance greater than 0, the service will  automatically restart.
 > 4. Delete data on COS that you no longer need to avoid incurring unnecessary charges.